moritzshore/rswap/README.md

 -   `plot_statistics()` sorting to follow stat property
 -   Add "exact variable matching" and stop removing "RAIN" in `io.R` -\> `melt_all_runs()`
 -   Renovate `soft_calibration_plot()` to accept any variable using the new system.
--   Add D-Statistic from Moriasi et al 2017.
+-   Add D-Statistic from Moriasi et al 2015.
+-   Load observed data into package environment, to prevent the need for contant re-loading

 ## Support and Contributing <a name="support"></a>